Common gull

-The common gull (Larus canus) is a medium-sized gull that breeds in cool temperate regions of the Palearctic from Iceland and Scotland east to Kamchatka in the Russian Far East.
+The common gull (Larus canus) is a gull that breeds in cool temperate regions of the Palearctic from Iceland and Scotland east to Kamchatka in the Russian Far East.
 Most common gulls migrate further south in winter, reaching the Mediterranean Sea, the southern Caspian Sea, and the seas around China and Japan; northwest European populations are at least partly resident.
 The closely related short-billed gull was formerly often included in this species, which was then sometimes known collectively as "mew gull".

 Taxonomy

 The common gull was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae under the current binomial name Larus canus.
 Linnaeus specified the type locality as Europe but this is now restricted to Sweden.
 The genus name is a Latin word for a seabird, probably a gull.
 The specific epithet canus is also Latin and means "grey".
 The name "common gull" was coined by Thomas Pennant in 1768 because he considered it the most numerous of its genus.
 John Ray earlier used the name common sea-mall.

 There are many old British regional names for this species, typically variations on maa, mar, and mew.
 The original English word mew is related to German möwe and Dutch meeuw, and is ultimately onomatopoeic.
 In Norse influenced regions of Britain, variations include maw or sea-maw, the old Norfolk form being mow.
 The word gull comes from a Celtic root, with the first recorded usage in English from the 1400s; the modern Welsh form is gwylan.